WE’VE GOT YOU COVERED, FROM HEAD TO TOE!

 Check out our extensive selection of PPE options, from individual items to pre-packaged kits for convenience.
 In addition to the standards like face masks and gloves, some great accessories include ear savers and lanyards to make mask wearing more comfortable and convenient.
+Also, if you need higher end sophisticated temperature scanning for your facility, make sure to check out the OneScreen GoSafe solution by clicking on the Temperature Scanning block below.

 More than one donning method may be acceptable.
 Training and practice using your healthcare facility’s procedure is critical.
 Below is one example of donning.